 But how do women protect themselves from these kinds of predators?

-But I'll tell you, Sean, that was one of the reasons why I wrote the book Sheep No More was for this specific thing, that women um can actually forward think a lot of these things so that they're not victimized by these predators.
+Well, I'll tell you, Sean, one of the reasons why I wrote the book, Sheep No More, was for this specific thing, that women can actually forward think a lot of these things so that they're not victimized by these predators.

-They're the prey, but they understand where the predators are at and the times that are most dangerous.
+They're the prey, but they understand where the predators are at in the times that are most dangerous.

-Women have to realize this, and they're they have to realize that there's alternatives.
+Women have to realize this, and they have to realize that there's alternatives.

-You don't have to just walk through life um at the behest of these absolutely evil people.
+You don't have to just walk through life at the behest of these absolutely evil people.

-I mean, that is something that will will keep people from putting a pill in there.
+I mean, that is something that will keep people from putting a pill in there.

 How common was this when you were in the FBI?

-Well, you know, explain explain how often you saw this and and what were the situations you saw.
+Explain how often you saw this and what were the situations you saw.

-There drugs are so prevalent now that uh back in the day, you know, when it was Quailers or whatever, or people were doing things, the manufacturing process was not as technically advanced as a I don't even know what these drugs what what is a quailude?
+Drugs are so prevalent now that back in the day, you know, when it was Qualuds or whatever, people were doing things, the manufacturing process was not as technically advanced as it is.

 I don't even know what it is.

-Well, there you know, there's different all that people really have to understand is there's uppers and there's downers.
+Well, you know, there's different, all that people really have to understand is there's uppers and there's downers.

-And there's certain drugs that will stimulate you, and there's certain drugs that will absolutely make your judgment.
+And there are certain drugs that will stimulate you, and there's certain drugs that will absolutely make your judgment.

-But does it but doesn't this have the effect of sort of such a hypnotic effect that it it paralyzes you?
+But doesn't this have the effect of sort of such a hypnotic effect that it paralyzes you?

 Yeah, and that's the scary part about this is the where it's come forward now.

-The stuff that Bill Cosby was using then, um, women would actually a lot of the times would be paralyzed and they would see what was happening.
+The stuff that Bill Cosby was using then, women would actually, a lot of the times, would be paralyzed and they would see what was happening.

 They have the drugs now where you're just completely out.

-You know, he's in his fifties, was not in good shape.
+You know, he's in his 50s, was not in good shape.

-She said, You're my you know my uh fellow teacher, I'll go out with you have a drink.
+I'll go out with you and have a drink.

 And so the drugs have advanced a little bit and the ease at which they're manufactured, that's the real dangerous part.